Introductory Indonesian (INDO101 & 102) was offered in 2019-20.

-Note: We are alternating Southeast Asian language offerings to support our field course destinations, although language classes are open to everyone (whether they're interested in the field course or not).
-Students taking language will be given priority in the field course application process.
+Note: The LIASE program alternated Southeast Asian language offerings to support our field course destinations, although language classes were open to everyone (whether they were interested in the field course or not).
+Students taking language were given priority in the field course application process.
 All Southeast Asian language courses fulfill university foreign language requirements.
-In 2019-20 we are offering Indonesian (INDO 101 & 102) to accompany our 2020 field school program in Indonesia and Malaysia.

-Indonesian (Bahasa Indonesia)In 2019-20, we will offer Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
+Indonesian (Bahasa Indonesia)In 2013-14, 2014-15, 2016-17, and 2019-20, we offered Indonesian 101 in the fall and 102 in the spring, taught by Professor Lely Shim, a native of Jakarta, Indonesia, who has taught the language at Puget sound since 2016, and who has participated in earlier, supplementary language instruction.
 Dialects of Malay like Indonesian are national languages of Indonesia, Malaysia, Brunei, and Singapore, making it the sixth most spoken language in the world.
-Available to all interested students, Indonesian is also recommended for those interested in our 2020 field course, which will focus on collaborative work in Indonesia and Malaysia.
+Available to all interested students, Indonesian was also recommended for those interested in our 2020 field course.

 Indonesian 101 Course Description